Sandra Beyda-Lorie, Ph.D., Professor, Dean

 Office of Clinical Experiences and Student Teaching (CEST)

-Catherine Wycoff, Director
+Catherine E. Wycoff, Director

-Field-based clinical and student teaching experiences support the development of knowledge, skills, and dispositions future educators require to educate diverse student populations.
+Field-based clinical and student teaching experiences support the development of knowledge, skills, and dispositions future teachers require to educate diverse student populations.
 These are managed, assigned, supervised, and evaluated through the CEST Office.
-Design, implementation, and evaluation of clinical experiences are done in collaboration with faculty, staff, and school-based partners to provide optimum opportunities for the growth and development of candidates.
+Design, implementation, and evaluation of field experiences are done in collaboration with faculty, staff, and school-based partners to provide optimum opportunities for the growth and development of candidates.
 Illinois state law requires those seeking an Illinois Initial Professional Educator License to complete field-based experiences which include student teaching.
 These must be completed while enrolled in a State Approved Program under the direct supervision of teacher holding the appropriate teaching certificate/license and a university supervisor.

 All field-based experiences are components of university courses and are completed at field sites selected solely by the university.
 One or more placements will be in diverse and/or urban settings.
 Field sites are selected to assure compliance with CAEP Standards, Illinois State Law, School District/School policies, procedures, and regulations, and NEIU policies and procedures.
 Processes or procedures may be altered in response to changes made by any of the aforementioned.